 Additional amenities including exercise classes, scenic views, spacious and private bedrooms are available for clients at a luxury rehab.

-Day Rehab (Outpatient Treatment)
+Day Care Services (Outpatient Treatment)

-When you decide to pursue therapy for an addiction, you may consider an inpatient or outpatient rehab.
+When you decide to pursue therapy for an addiction, you may consider inpatient or outpatient treatment.
 Inpatient rehab is recommended for severe addictions including detox from alcohol and drug use.
 An outpatient programme is recommended for those who require support services, guidance, and even group participation.
 It can also be attended once an inpatient treatment is completed.
 Individuals attend an outpatient programme while working towards overcoming their battles with addiction.

-A day rehab offers the benefits of a cost effective approach to therapy, the flexibility of working while receiving treatment, and staying connected to friends, family, and the outside world.
+A day care rehab offers the benefits of a cost effective approach to therapy, the flexibility of working while receiving treatment, and staying connected to friends, family, and the outside world.